 Tip 2: Check your airline

 Sometimes, airlines will sell seats on another airline’s flights in what is called “codesharing.”
 Make sure you know which airline is operating your flights so you can make it to the right terminal for check in or risk missing your flight.
 For example, if you booked a United Airlines flight operated by SWISS, you should check in with SWISS.

 Tip 3: Verify Covid-19 requirements

+While the list of requirements continues to shrink, there are still countries that require either proof of current Covid-19 vaccinations or testing.
 Before you fly, make sure to check if there are any Covid-19 vaccination or testing requirements needed for both your destination AND your layovers.
 Some countries also require travelers to complete electronic health declarations before the date of travel, or have specific travel insurance that covers Covid-19.
 Check out our Covid-19 travel resource page to see which countries have reduced or eliminated entry restrictions.
 If you show up without the correct documents, you may not be allowed to travel.

 Tip 5: Check in online

 Checking in online is one of the best ways to save time at the airport.
 Find your confirmation code on your ScholarTrip booking email to view your flights and check in on the airline’s website.
 Not only can you get a mobile boarding pass, but you may be able to select seat assignments and reconfirm your departure and arrival times.
 Many airlines also allow you to upload any Covid-19 documents like test results and vaccine cards in advance.